 - TIP: If you start typing a word into the field (example: Motion), the list will show you all the options that include that word.

 Filing codes may vary by court and case type.
 You will also usually see different filing code options when you are starting a case than when you are filing into a case that has already been started.

 Please Note: If you need more help choosing filing codes after reading this article, please contact the court you are sending your filings to.
-The options that appear in those drop down menus are different for every court and configured based on the specifications and requests of the courts.
-If there is a code that the clerks feel is missing from the list, they will need to contact their Court Support Team to request it be added for filers to select.
+The options that appear in those drop down menus are different for every court and are configured based on the specifications and requests of the courts.
+If there is a code that the clerks feel is missing from the list, they will need to contact the Court Support Team to request it be added for filers to select.

 Click below to go straight to a section of this article:

 Examples of filings needed to start a case:

 Examples of filings that are filed AFTER a case has been started:

 Do NOT make each page of a document into its own PDF.
 A document you file should be one PDF.

 If you are submitting multiple documents (for example, a complaint and an application for a fee waiver), you should upload the documents separately and pick a filing code to go with each document.

 Some courts allow you to upload more than one document as a single filing using a lead document and attachment documents.